 Final Notes On Hardiness & Frost Tolerance

-One thing that is important is that hardiness against the cold can vary slightly.
-There are a number of complex factors that go into this.
+One thing that is important is that hardiness against the cold can vary due to a number of complex factors that go into this.

 The most relevant aspect to cold tolerance is often the exact variety, or cultivar, that you are growing.
 You might find one type of lettuce that can barely withstand a frost and others that will tolerate a hard frost.
-These are nuances you just have to learn with gardening.
+These are nuances you just have to learn.

 Additionally, crops with curled/wavy/textured leaves will usually feature more frost tolerance than those with smooth or flat leaves.
 This partially relates to the ability for frost to penetrate the plant, but also the curls will create very small micro climates that help the plant survive colder temperatures better.